What is periodontal disease?

 It is important to see a dentist on a regular basis so that the hygienist can not only remove plaque and tartar, but also be on the lookout for symptoms of gum disease.

-Periodontal disease is very treatable, but cannot be fully cured.
 The most appropriate treatment method will depend on how advanced the gum disease has become.

 After the completion of your periodontitis treatment, you will be scheduled for regular ongoing maintenance care.
 These visits will involve a thorough professional cleaning and monitoring of your oral health to ensure the disease does not recur and progress further.